 Cleaning the Air

 Working with ASUS, the city has established a network of cloud-connected air-quality monitoring stations called the Air Box.
 The results of measurement are displayed in real time on LED billboards on main access roads.
-The city has also installed solar panels on 38 public buildings, with another 38 planned for 2016, which will return tens of millions of New Taiwan Dollars to the general fund over 20 years as well as reducing fossil-fuel use.
 A public electric bike network, with 58 charging stations, is reducing automobile trips, while an environmental education program is reaching schools and community groups.
 In 2015, the city succeeded in reducing fine air particulate concentration by 12%, which represented the biggest gain in the nation.

 Broadband, Open Data and E-Services

 Chiayi government and private carriers have blanketed the city with 1,000 Wi-Fi hotspots, ranking second for density in the nation.
 Over an 18-month period, more than 1.5 million users accessed the network.
-To support adoption, it created a government-citizen committee to hold public hearings, seminars and online idea generation and voting on priorities and projects.
-At the urging of that committee, Chiayi will complete an open data platform by the end of 2016 offering more than 70 data sets.
+To support adoption, it created a government-citizen committee to hold public hearings, seminars, online idea generation and voting on priorities and projects.
+At the urging of that committee, Chiayi also completed an open data platform in 2016, which contained 279 information entries as of August 2017, with many more on the way.
 The city has also established an E-Service Counter that provides single sign-on to more than 500 applications used by 210,000 subscribers.

 Innovating on Tradition